The Rosenberry Conference: Working with Immigrant Youth and Families: Culture, Community, and Context

 Children's Hospital Colorado designates this Live activity for a maximum of 6.5 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

-Licensed Clinical Social Work: 6.5 Continuing Education Credits PENDING with NASW Colorado Chapter.
+Licensed Clinical Social Work: 6.5 Continuing Education Credits APPROVED by NASW Colorado Chapter.

 Other: Upon completion of the evaluation, a general certificate of attendance is available to all other care providers.